MicrosoftDocs/learn/learn-pr/az-900/azure-architecture-fundamentals/includes/regions-and-availability-zones.md

 [//]: # (Maintainer note: the latest version of this image is available as an SVG from https://azure.microsoft.com/global-infrastructure/regions/, resampled smaller here for the initial view.)
 [ ![Global map of available Azure regions as of June 2020.](../media/regions-small.png) ](../media/regions-expanded.png#lightbox)

-### Why is this important?
+### Why are regions important?

 Azure has more global regions than any other cloud provider.
-This gives you the flexibility to bring applications closer to your users no matter where they are.
+These regions give you the flexibility to bring applications closer to your users no matter where they are.
 It also provides better scalability, redundancy, and preserves data residency for your services.

 ### Special Azure regions

 Azure has specialized regions that you might want to use when building out your applications for compliance or legal purposes.
-These include:
+These regions include:

-- *US DoD Central*, *US Gov Virginia*, *US Gov Iowa* and more: These are physical and logical network-isolated instances of Azure for US government agencies and partners.
+- *US DoD Central*, *US Gov Virginia*, *US Gov Iowa* and more: These regions are physical and logical network-isolated instances of Azure for US government agencies and partners.
 These datacenters are operated by screened US persons and include additional compliance certifications.

 - *China East*, *China North* and more: These regions are available through a unique partnership between Microsoft and 21Vianet, whereby Microsoft does not directly maintain the datacenters.